apache/drill/_docs/connect-a-data-source/080-drill-default-input-format.md

 from failing in situations where Drill cannot determine the file type.

 If you incorrectly define the file type in a workspace and Drill cannot determine the file type, the query fails.
-For example, if the directory for which you have defined a workspace contains JSON files and you defined the default input format as CSV, the query fails against the workspace.
+For example, if JSON files do not have a `.json` extension, the query fails.

 You can define one default input format per workspace.
 If you do not define a default input format, and Drill cannot detect the file format, the query